LoopKit/loopdocs/docs/gh-actions/gh-errors.md

     * Note that if the string is not found, nothing happens
     * If the string is found, the display automatically moves to the section of the log with that string
     * The particular `Identifier`, which does not have the required `App Group` for this example, is the SmallStatusWidget
+        * Note that with version 3.4, SmallStatusWidget is no longer used - perhaps an unfortunate choice for this GIF

 ![graphic showing failure to create certificates](img/missing-app-group.gif){width="800"}
 {align="center"}